 Last Updated on

-Embedded social ecommerce
+E-commerce strategies: Embedded social commerce

 Given the real-time nature of social media, smart brands will develop agile approaches to developing and rolling out products based on news items in order to ride the traction of current affairs.
-Brands wanting to do this should have a robust approach in place to respond to cultural events like red carpet appearances, sporting victories etc.
+Brands wanting to do this should have a robust approach in place to respond to cultural events such as red carpet appearances, sporting victories etc.

 The evolution of messaging services